Summer 2026 — Policies

 Collaboration

-You are allowed to work on homework assignments individually or collaboratively using one of two models:
+You are allowed to work on POTDs individually or collaboratively using one of two models:

-• Collaborate while analyzing the problem and developing an answer or solution, then develop the final solution independently.
+• Collaborate while analyzing the problems and developing an initial thought process, then develop the final solution independently.
 In this model, each person will turn in a separate document.
 The submissions must include a section that lists everybody you worked with and what each person contributed.
 You can work with as many classmates as you like with this model, but only with other students in this course this semester.

 Note: You are NOT ALLOWED to include "guest names."
 Every person listed as a collaborator must contribute.
 If someone is listed as a collaborator but did not contribute, all will receive a zero grade.